 AB(***) Metz 54 Mz-4i Aux Sync Jack

 Here the Aux Sync Jack is added to the Metz 54 MZ-4i Flash unit.
-Although this is the SCA 3102 Canon module, all the modules can have the mod, which is $70, an includes the Standard 16 Inch Sync Cord.
+Although this is the SCA 3102 Canon module, all the modules can have the mod, which is $70.
+The Standard 16 Inch Sync Cord is $15.
 You can replace the straight sync cable with the 6' Coiled Cable for $20, or it can be bought separately for $40.
 For each mod done, you can purchase one extra standard sync cable for $10 (normally $15).
 Since the module can easily separate from the flash, only the module has to be sent in to have the mod done, although having the rest of the flash will allow full testing of the setup both before and after the mod is done.
 This image show the Aux Sync Jack on the RIGHT side of the foot module, but it can also be located on the LEFT side of the foot module, in the same forward location, your preference.
 The full sized mini jack (3.5mm) can be added into the body of this flash for $80, or the ScrewLock PC jack can be used for $120.

 For a GREAT way to mount the PW (Pocket Wizard) to this and all flash units, see the PW Caddy ($16 each)

 AC(***) Leica SF58 External Aux Sync Jack